caltechlibrary/newt/README.md

 The primary tools are.

 - [newt](newt.1.md) a developer tool for building a Newt based application which includes modeling, code generation support, and runtime support
 - [ndr](ndr.1.md) a [web service](https://en.wikipedia.org/wiki/microservices) designed for working with other "off the shelf" web services.
 It functions both as a router and as a static file server.
 It does this by routing your request through a YAML defined pipeline and returning the results.
-Typically this will be a JSON data source and running that output through a template engine like Newt's Mustache.64
+Typically this will be a JSON data source and running that output through a template engine like Newt's **nte**.
-- [nte](nte.1.md) provides a Handlebars JS template engine for Windows on x86, macOS on x86 and M processors (aarch64) and Linux 64 bit
+- [nte](nte.1.md) provides a Handlebars template engine for transforming JSON data into a more human friendly format.

-Some additional tools are also provided.
 See the [user manual](user_manual.md) for details.

 ## About the Newt source repository